-Initial farmer eligibility screening was done by phone.
-A farmer was eligible if he or she grew between 2 and 12 acres of paddy, planned to harvest after the second week in October and plant the winter (Rabi) crop, and employed farm equipment indicative of burning (namely, used a reaper or did not use a chopper) in the previous year.
+Initial screening of farmers for eligibility was done by phone in fall 2019.
+A farmer was eligible if he or she grew between 2 and 12 acres of paddy, planned to harvest after the second week in October and plant the Rabi crop, and employed farm equipment indicative of burning (namely, used a reaper or did not use a chopper) in the previous year.
 The last criterion means that our sample has higher burning than average; by minimizing inframarginal payments through sample design, we increased statistical power to detect changes.
-We chose 176 villages with at least 18 eligible households for an in-person baseline survey.
-Villages with fewer than six completed baseline surveys were eliminated, resulting in a final sample of 171 villages and 1668 respondents.
+We chose 176 villages with at least 18 eligible households for an in-person baseline survey.16 Villages with fewer than six completed baseline surveys were eliminated, resulting in a final sample of 171 villages and 1,668 respondents.